Willie Bauld

 William Russell Logan Bauld (24 January 1928 – 11 March 1977) was a footballer who played for Newtongrange Star, Heart of Midlothian, Edinburgh City and the Scotland national team.

-Heart of Midlothian
+Club career

-Bauld was born in Newcraighall, Edinburgh and joined Hearts from junior side Newtongrange Star in 1946 and was immediately loaned to Edinburgh City.
+Bauld was born in Newcraighall, Edinburgh and joined Heart of Midlothian from junior side Newtongrange Star in 1946 and was immediately loaned to Edinburgh City.
 Upon his return, he made an immediate impact, scoring a hat-trick on his debut for the first-team.
 He, along with striking team-mates Alfie Conn and Jimmy Wardhaugh, became known as the Terrible Trio.
 He helped Hearts to a Scottish Cup triumph in 1956, the League Championship in 1957–58 and 1959–60 and League Cup successes in 1955 and 1959.

 He scored 355 goals in 510 Hearts games.

-Scotland
+International career

 Bauld was capped three times by Scotland, all in 1950, scoring two goals.
 He also scored 15 goals in 13 appearances for the Scottish League XI.